ps-copilot-sandbox/copilot-java-spring-boot/docs/tutorials/README.md

 - `main` - This branch contains the initial code for the application.
 - `api` - This branch contains the restful API for the application.

+## How to run the application

+I use `mvn clean spring-boot:run` to run the application.
+Alternatively, you can run the application from your IDE, or build the application and run the jar file from your terminal or deploy to a web server.

+### Application URL

+The base url for the application is `http://localhost:8080/employees`

+- Static endpoint to get employees: `http://localhost:8080/employees/all`
+- Endpoint to get employees from the database: `http://localhost:8080/employees/employees`
+- Endpint to add an employee: `http://localhost:8080/employees/add`

 ## Application confoguration

 ### application.properties